-(54)Changes in funds available due to insufficient or reduced appropriation or an administrative arithmetic error.

-- (c) As part of the periodic review, the agency or Supportive ISO shall ask each recipient about his or her satisfaction with services, and provide each recipient and individual's designated representative guardian of a recipient with an explanation of the rights of recipients and how to initiate a grievance or appeal.-.(See Part 8). - (d) If a periodic review results in a determination that services or funding should be reduced, changed, suspended or endedterminated, the agency or Supportive ISO shall notify the recipient as provided in Section 4.167 and Part 8.
+- (54)Changes in funds available due to insufficient or reduced appropriation or an administrative arithmetic error. - (c) As part of the periodic review, the agency or Supportive ISO shall ask each recipient about his or her satisfaction with services, and provide each recipient and individual's designated representative guardian of a recipient with an explanation of the rights of recipients and how to initiate a grievance or appeal. - (See Part 8). - (d) If a periodic review results in a determination that services or funding should be reduced, changed, suspended or endedterminated, the agency or Supportive ISO shall notify the recipient as provided in Section 4.167 and Part 8.

-4.1311 Full reassessment of a young child
+4.13 | Full reassessment of a young child

-- (b) Exception: A child receiving limited services as the result of a diagnosis of Pervasive Developmental Disorder Autism Spectrum Disorder does not need to be reassessed to confirm the diagnosis of ASD PDD at the time he or she enters first grade.
+- (a) The agency or Supportive ISO shall conduct or arrange for a full clinical reassessment of a child at the time he or she enters first grade to determine whether the child is a person with a developmental disability.-.
+Assessments conducted by schools or other organizations should be used whenever possible to avoid duplication. - (b) Exception: A child receiving limited services as the result of a diagnosis of Pervasive Developmental Disorder Autism Spectrum Disorder does not need to be reassessed to confirm the diagnosis of ASD PDD at the time he or she enters first grade.
 An adaptive behavior assessment is required at this time to confirm the child continues to have significant deficits in adaptive behavior as defined in Part 2. - (c) If the reassessment determines that the child is no longer a person with a developmental disability, benefits for the child and family shall be phased out as provided in section 4.15(b) of these regulations.

-4.1412 Full reassessment (transition from high school to adulthood)
+4.14+2Full reassessment (transition from high school to adulthood)

-- (a) The designated or specialized service agency or Supportive ISO shall conduct or arrange for a full clinical reassessment and a reassessment of needs of a recipient one year prior to his or her last month of high school.-.
-If the agency or Supportive ISO has less than one year's prior notice of the person's leaving high school, it shall conduct the reassessment as soon as it learns that the person is going to leave high school or has left high school.-.
-The reassessment shall consider (1) whether the young adult is a person with a developmental disability and (2) the future service and support needs of the person and his or her family.-.
-The needs assessment should be reviewed and updated prior to requesting funding if there have been significant changes in circumstances that impact services and supports needed.
+- (a) The designated or specialized service agency or Supportive ISO shall conduct or arrange for a full clinical reassessment and a reassessment of needs of a recipient one year prior to his or her last month of high school.- If the agency or Supportive ISO has less than one year's prior notice of the person's leaving high school, it shall conduct the reassessment as soon as it learns that the person is going to leave high school or has left high school.- The reassessment shall consider (1) whether the young adult is a person with a developmental disability and (2) the future service and support needs of the person and his or her family.- The needs assessment should be reviewed and updated prior to requesting funding if there have been significant changes in circumstances that impact services and supports needed.
 Any assessments conducted by schools or other organizations should be used whenever possible to avoid duplication. - (b) If the reassessment determines that the young adult is no longer a person with a developmental disability, services to the young adult and his or her family shall be phased out as provided in Section 4.15(b) of these regulations.

-(c) If the reassessment determines that the support needs of the person or family will change or increase when the young adult is no longer in school, the ISA support agreement and budget shall be reviewed in accordance with this sSection 5.11.
+(c) If the reassessment determines that the support needs of the person or family will change or increase when the young adult is no longer in school, the ISA support agreement and budget shall be reviewed in accordance with this sSection-5.11.